Back to: SQL Server Tutorial For Beginners and Professionals

 -- Create Products table CREATE TABLE Products ( Id INT PRIMARY KEY, Name VARCHAR(100), Quantity INT ) Go -- Insert test data into Products table INSERT INTO Products values (1001, 'Mobile', 10) INSERT INTO Products values (1002, 'Tablet', 20) INSERT INTO Products values (1003, 'Laptop', 30)

-Example: Lost Update Concurrency Problem
+Example to Understand Lost Update Concurrency Problem in SQL Server

 Open 2 instances of SQL Server Management Studio.
-From the first instance execute the Transaction 1 code and from the second instance, execute the Transaction 2 code.
+From the first instance, execute the Transaction 1 code, and from the second instance, execute the Transaction 2 code.

 Transaction1

-In the first instance copy and paste the following code.
+In the first instance, copy and paste the following code.
 This is going to be our first transaction.

 -- Transaction 1 BEGIN TRANSACTION DECLARE @QunatityAvailable int SELECT @QunatityAvailable = Quantity FROM Products WHERE Id=1001 -- Transaction takes 10 seconds WAITFOR DELAY '00:00:10' SET @QunatityAvailable = @QunatityAvailable - 1 UPDATE Products SET Quantity = @QunatityAvailable WHERE Id=1001 Print @QunatityAvailable COMMIT TRANSACTION